What is a Surge Arrester for Transformer? – The One Device That Can Save You Thousands

 These devices are installed on the high-voltage side of transformers, including pole-mounted, pad-mounted, and substation transformers.
 They meet international standards like IEEE C62.11 and IEC 60099-4 to ensure reliable performance.

-Overall, what is Surge Arrester for Transformer?
+Overall, what is a Surge Arrester for Transformer?
 By incorporating proper surge protection, you can safeguard your transformers against unpredictable voltage disturbances, ensuring a more stable and efficient power distribution system.

 Transformers need protection from voltage spikes, and that’s where surge arresters come in.
 They use Metal Oxide Varistors (MOVs) with unique voltage-dependent resistance.
 Here’s how it works: